CodeDead/opal/README.md

 #### Installer

-You can create an executable installer by running the `jpackage` Gradle task:
+You can create an executable installer by running the `jpackage` Gradle task on a Windows host:
 ```shell
 ./gradlew jpackage
 ```